blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

   (disabled)

-z_sendmany "fromaddress" [{"address":...,"amount":...}, ...] ( minconf ) ( fee )
+z_sendmany "fromaddress" [ { "address": ..., "amount": ... }, ... ] ( minconf ) ( fee )
 --------------------------------------------------------------------------------

 The ``z_sendmany`` method sends one or more transactions at once, and allows for sending transactions of types `t --> z`, `z --> z`, `z --> t`.
 It is the principle method for dealing with shielded `z` transactions in the Komodo ecosystem.

 The ``amount`` values are double-precision floating point numbers.
-Change from a t_address flows to a new t_address address, while change from z_address returns to itself.
-When sending coinbase UTXOs to a z_address, change is not allowed.
-The entire value of the UTXO(s) must be consumed.
-Currently, the maximum number of z_address outputs is 54 due to transaction size limits.
+Change from a t address flows to a new t address address, while change from z address returns to itself.
+When sending coinbase utxos to a z address, change is not allowed.
+The entire value of the utxo(s) must be consumed.
+Currently, the maximum number of z address outputs is 54 due to transaction size limits.

 Arguments:

 ::

-	"fromaddress"         (string, required) the sending t_address or z_address "amounts"
+	"fromaddress"         (string, required) the sending t address or z address "amounts"
 	    [
         {
-	      "address"  (string, required) the receiving address; can be a t_address or z_address "amount"    (numeric, required) the numeric amount
+	      "address"  (string, required) the receiving address; can be a t address or z address "amount"    (numeric, required) the numeric amount
-	      "memo"        (string, optional) if the address is a z_addr, this property accepts raw data represented in hexadecimal string format
+	      "memo"        (string, optional) if the address is a z address, this property accepts raw data represented in hexadecimal string format
 	       }
          , ...							                   accepts multiple entries
       ]
-	minconf               (numeric, optional, default=1) Only use funds confirmed at least this many times. fee                   (numeric, optional, default=0.0001) The fee amount to attach to this transaction.
+	minconf               (numeric, optional, default=1) only use funds confirmed at least this many times fee                   (numeric, optional, default=0.0001) the fee amount to attach to this transaction

 Response:

 ::

-	"operationid"          (string) An operationid to pass to z_getoperationstatus to get the result of the operation.
+	"operationid"          (string) an operationid to pass to z_getoperationstatus to get the result of the operation

 Examples: